 No, we’re not talking full-on solo races across the living room.
 Set a deadline for yourself, and if you make it, reward said self with a bag of Skittles.
 Even something as mundane as writing a full paragraph by a specific time (down to the minute).
 Did you beat or meet your prediction?
 Skittles for everybody!
 Or at least just you.
 Because, you know, you’re alone.

-3. Get to ‘Werk’ with a Live-Streamed Dance Class
+3. Get to ‘Werk’ with an On-Demand Dance Class

 4. Set Up a Digital ‘Water Cooler’ Chatroom